Caring.com

 877-726-4727

-SAMHSA's online store offers a wide range of downloadable manuals, brochures, videos, fact sheets, reports, etc.
+SAMHSA's online store offers downloadable manuals, brochures, videos, fact sheets, reports, and more.

 AA for the Older Alcoholic – Never Too Late

-This book is a collection of inspirational stories from eight 60+ age alcoholics and their journey towards recovery.
+This book collects inspirational stories from older adults who have experienced alcoholism challenges and their journey toward recovery.

 Bottom Line

-Living with an addiction to drugs or alcohol can be a serious challenge.
-But for older adults, senior addiction treatments exist that can help — and assisted living for alcoholics and drug addicts may offer a viable living option.
+Living with addiction challenges can be a difficult journey.
+But for older adults, senior addiction treatments can help, and assisted living for alcoholics and drug addicts may offer a viable living option.
 Some facilities offer AA meetings or other resources, and most will provide transportation to off-site treatment.
-Although assisted living facilities are not treatment centers, seniors successfully managing their addiction challenges may want to consider moving to ALFs.
+Although assisted living facilities are not treatment centers, seniors successfully managing their addiction challenges may want to consider moving to assisted living.

 Frequently Asked Questions